OverdrafT/Sort/README.md

 ### Remark
 You can run it only on Windows OS, due to the specifics of libraries.
 ### Results of work
+Here you can see the result of sorting on the given arrays in milliseconds.
 ![alt text](Table.png)
 ![alt text](Table2.png)